-Social Paddler: men and women who are one or more of the following: not interested in racing; train irregularly; not interested in being coached; or just want to enjoy a light paddle for social interaction and light exercise.
+Social Paddler: paddlers who are one or more of the following: not interested in racing; train irregularly; not receptive to being coached; and/or just want to enjoy a light paddle for social interaction and light exercise.

 Restricted: paddlers who have failed one or more parts of the safety test or have proven to be a risk to the safety of others in the past.